Did you know that over 92% of Fortune 500 companies rely on Microsoft Azure for their cloud infrastructure?

 - Fill out the mandatory information required on the Basics tab.
 This is the minimum set of information required to provision a managed instance.

 - Fill out optional information on the Networking tab.
-For a managed instance to be accessible through the Public endpoint (data), you need to enable this option.
-Also, select allow access from the Internet option.
+To access a managed instance through the public endpoint (data), make sure to enable this option.

 - Fill out optional information on the Additional settings tab.
 Select the Review + create tab to review your choices before you create a managed instance*.